-It began over thirty five years ago, when I was about 23 years old.
+It began over 35 years ago, when I was about 23 years old.

-At first it showed itself as the occasional 'bad night', but gradually they increased from maybe one every two weeks, to one a week.
-Then two a week, then more.
+At first it showed itself as the occasional "bad night," but gradually it increased from maybe once every two weeks, to once a week.
+Then twice a week, then more.

 It hit me completely out of the blue and for no apparent reason, causing havoc on my working and personal life.

-Well nothing was bugging me, thank you very much Mr Expert, other than the fact that I'm exhausted through lack of sleep and it is ruining my life!
+Well, nothing was bugging me, thank you very much, Mr. Expert—other than the fact that I'm exhausted, and it is ruining my life!

 Alcohol definitely knocked me out.
 I was never much of a drinker, only a sherry at Christmas, and as alcohol had such a profound effect on me both physically and mentally, I tended to avoid it.